amruta95/MLZoomCamp_Capstone_Project/README.md

 _$../Capstone Project/ jupyter notebook_

-Next, run the cells one by one and see the output.
+Next, run the cells one by one and see the output

+Another option :<br>
+Open two terminals, run predict.py in one and request.py in another terminal.